orov-io/GoBackbone/README.md

-# Webs service golang backbone
+# Web service golang backbone

 A template to develop API's and Web services.
 Use it if you see it confortable.